How to Stop Younger Employees from Replacing You in the Workplace

 3. Teach yourself new tricks

 Business is constantly evolving.
-Even though I own a company that offers resume writing services, an industry that may seem relatively stagnant on the surface, I’m still always forced to learn new things and innovate.
+Even for resume writing services, an industry that may seem relatively stagnant on the surface, businesses are still always forced to learn new things and innovate.
 Unfortunately, some business executives and managers like to jump to the conclusion that older folks are simply too stubborn to adapt, preferring to hire students straight out of college instead.

 Well, this is your chance to prove the naysayers wrong!
 Always be open to integrating new and perhaps even cutting-edge tools and technology into your job.
 It may require you to bury your nose in a book or take an online course to revamp your skill set, but you can rest assured that it’ll be well worth it.
 Besides, learning new skills has been found by studies to sharpen the aging mind.